marijkaengel/analytics-apis/src/2.0/endpoints/bulk-data-insertion/index.md

 The following headers are required in the API call:

 * **Authorization**: Format is `Bearer <IMS_ACCESS_TOKEN>`.
 See [Getting started](../../getting-started/index.md) for authentication details.
 * **x-adobe-vgid**: Visitor Group ID.
 A visitor group represents the name of the processing pipeline to use when processing the file.
-This can be any name you choose.
+The header value can be any name you choose.
 Files uploaded to different visitor groups should have disjoint visitor IDs.
 See [Visitor Groups](visitor-groups.md) for more information.
 * **x-api-key**: Client ID issued from the Adobe I/O console.
 See [Getting started](../../getting-started/index.md) for more information.
 * **x-adobe-idempotency-key**: *OPTIONAL* - File ID.
 Every file ingest transaction receives a GUID to uniquely identify that ingest event.
 You can use this header to pass in your own identifier with each request.
 If an API call does not include this header, Adobe automatically generates its own and returns it with the response.